Maalik (2025 film): Casting

 Rajkummar Rao was cast in the title role, marking his second collaboration with director Pulkit after the historical drama Bose: Dead/Alive.
 Manushi Chhillar was cast the female lead, replacing Medha Shankr who was initially cast opposite Rao.
-Bengali actor Prosenjit Chatterjee was signed to play a police officer.
+Prosenjit Chatterjee was cast to play a police officer, marking his return to Hindi cinema nine years after Traffic (2016).
 The supporting cast consists of Anshumaan Pushkar and Swanand Kirkire.
 Additionally, Huma Qureshi was reported to make a cameo appearance.

 Filming

 Principal photography began in August 2024.
 The film had a continuous three-month shooting schedule, covering Lucknow, Varanasi, and Unnao.
 The first schedule begun in late August on the outskirts of Lucknow, along the Lucknow-Kanpur highway, featuring Rao and Chhillar.
 Filming also took place at Lucknow University's Subhash Hostel on 25 September 2024.
 The two-month Lucknow schedule concluded in mid-November 2024.
 Some scenes were shot at the District Hospital in Unnao.

 The final schedule took place in Kanpur, concluding with the protagonist's wedding sequence on 14 November 2024.
 Rao also performed high-intensity action sequences, including weapon-based combat and Hand-to-hand combat.